Greenacre

 Table Chart PROFILE FAQ

-Greenacre displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Greenacre displays a diverse mix of dwelling types, with strong rates of outright home ownership

-In Greenacre, as per the latest Census evaluation, 63.3% of dwellings were houses while 36.8% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
-In contrast, Sydney metropolitan area had no recorded houses or other dwellings.
-Home ownership in Greenacre stood at 31.4%, with mortgaged dwellings at 34.7% and rented ones at 33.9%.
-The median monthly mortgage repayment was $2,275, aligning with the Sydney metro average, while the median weekly rent was $420, compared to Sydney metro's figures of $0 for both.
-Nationally, Greenacre's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375 per week.
+Greenacre's dwelling structure, as per the latest Census, consisted of 63.3% houses and 36.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Greenacre stood at 31.4%, with 34.7% of dwellings mortgaged and 33.9% rented.
+The median monthly mortgage repayment was $2,275, and the median weekly rent was $420.
+Nationally, Greenacre's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing